makisevon/dag-flow/README.md

 # DAG Flow

 DAG Flow is a simple DAG workflow engine.
 It aims to provide a flexible scheduling framework for asynchronous tasks.
-Currently, it is still an experimental project, so feel free to PR.
+Currently, it is still experimental, so feel free to PR.

 ## Examples